Benefits Overview

 Telehealth Provider Visits

 Services are available for all who are covered by the Mississippi State and School Employees’ Health Insurance Plan.
-UMMC 2 You video visits let you see and talk with a UMMC provider on your smartphone, tablet or computer.
-Click here to view the flyer.
+UMMC 2 You video visits let you see and talk with a University of Mississippi Medical Center (UMMC) provider on your smartphone, tablet or computer.
+View the UMMC2 Flyer.

 Base Coverage (Monthly Premiums)